Introduction to QCD: Monte Carlo Event Generators

 which involves just one color-anticolor pair for each $r$, with invariant mass squared $s_r = (p_a+p_1+p_b)^2$.
 Other choices, such as purely collinear ones (only exact in the collinear limit \emph{or} involving explicitly off-shell momenta), more global ones involving all partons in the event (more complicated, in our opinion), or less global ones with a single parton playing the dominant role as emitter, are also possible, again depending on the specific algorithm considered.

 The radiation functions $S_r$ obviously play a crucial role in these equations, driving the emission probabilities.
 For example, if $S_r \to 0$, then $\Delta \to \exp(0) = 1$ and all events stay in the top line of \eqRef{eq:markov}.
 Thus, in regions of phase space where $S_r$ is small, there is little or no evolution.
 Conversely, for $S_r\to \infty$, we have $\Delta\to 0$, implying that \emph{all} events evolve.
 One possible choice for the radiation functions $S_r$ was implicit in \eqRef{eq:eikonal2}, in which we took them to include only the leading (double) singularities, with $r$ representing color-anticolor pairs.
 In general, the shower may exponentiate the entire set of universal singular terms, or only a subset of them (for example, the terms leading in the number of colors $N_C$), which is why we here let the explicit form of $S_r$ be unspecified.
-Suffice it to say that in traditional parton showers, $S_r$ would simply be the DGLAP splitting kernels (see, e.g., \cite{Dissertori:2003pj}), while they would be so-called dipole or antenna radiation functions in the various dipole-based approaches to QCD (see, e.g., \cite{Gustafson:1987rq,Catani:1996vz,GehrmannDeRidder:2005cm,Schumann:2007mg,Giele:2011cb,LopezVillarejo:2011ap}).
+Suffice it to say that in traditional parton showers, $S_r$ would simply be the DGLAP splitting kernels (see, e.g., \cite{Dissertori:2003pj}), while they would be so-called dipole or antenna radiation functions in the various dipole-based approaches to QCD (see, e.g., \cite{Azimov:1986sf,Gustafson:1987rq,Catani:1996vz,GehrmannDeRidder:2005cm,Giele:2007di,Schumann:2007mg,Giele:2011cb,LopezVillarejo:2011ap}).

 The procedure for how to technically ``construct'' a shower algorithm of this kind, using random numbers to generate scales distributed according to \eqRef{eq:markov}, is described more fully in \cite{Giele:2011cb}, using a notation that closely parallels the one used here.
 The procedure is also described at a more technical level in the review \cite{Buckley:2011ms}, though using a slightly different notation.
-Finally, a pedagogical introduction to Monte Carlo methods in general can be found in \cite{James:1980yn}.
+Various aspects of the Sudakov veto algorithm are discussed in \cite{Platzer:2011dq,Lonnblad:2012hz,Mrenna:2016sih}.
+Finally, pedagogical introduction to Monte Carlo methods in general can be found in \cite{James:1980yn,Weinzierl:2000wd}.